vprasadreddy/sanofi-terraform-challenge/README.md

-## Steps to run the code to setup Dev environment
+## Steps to run the code to provision DEV environment

 - Clone the Repo
 - Make necessary changes in dev.terraform.tfvars file and save it